 If we want to understand what the Dharma teaches us about building affinity and living in harmony with others, we must first understand the four great all-embracing virtues.
 The Buddha teaches that for us to realize our true capacity of connecting with and serving our fellow citizens, we have to first build a good rapport, and the four virtues are tools to that end.
-The four virtues are: giving, speaking with kind words, conducting oneself for the benefit of others, and adapting oneself to others.

 Speaking with Kind Words

 To practice the second virtue regarding amiable speech, we should compliment rather than reprehend others, encourage them rather than criticize, and use loving words rather than scathing remarks.

 Many arguments and fights have been started by an unkind utterance that could have easily remained unspoken or been replaced with gentle words instead.
 What was once a peaceful community can degenerate very quickly into a feuding community if lies, slander and gossip spread throughout its inhabitants.

 If we are not paying attention, our careless words can destroy relationships.
 If we are mindful in our speech, being cautious always to speak with affection, our relationships will be grounded in trust and compassion.

 Loving-kindness and compassion are something that people in this life of suffering depend on.
 Loving-kindness and compassion provide a ray of hope in life.
 Society is ruthless, tyrannical, and disorderly, and today, more than ever before, people must insist on habits of being amiable and equitable with one another.
 People must learn to put themselves in the shoes of others and even to consider all sentient beings as one would himself or herself.
 This will give rise to loving-kindness and compassion.